phunglnv/Python-and-Statistics-for-Financial-Analysis/README.md

-# Using Python to Predict the stock market
+# Using Python to Predict the market